Kakamotobi/Learned/Computer Science/Computer-System.md

 > A **central processing unit (CPU)**, also called a **central processor**, **main processor** or just **processor**, is the electronic circuitry that executes instructions comprising a computer program.
 The CPU performs basic arithmetic, logic, controlling, and input/output (I/O) operations specified by the instructions in the program. | Wikipedia

 - A CPU is a chip embedded into the motherboard.
-#### Number of General Purpose Processors
-##### Single Processor System
-- Previously a CPU only had one core, which meant that only one task could be executed at a time.
-##### Multiprocessor System
-- a.k.a. parallel systems, tightly coupled systems.
-- Now, a CPU can have multiple cores, which means that the cores/processors can work on the same or different task concurrently, depending on the implementation.
-  - Ex: dual-core simply means that there are two CPUs in a single chip.
-- **Symmetric Multiprocessing**
-  - All core processors are involved in executing the same tasks.
-- **Asymmetric Multiprocessing**
-  - One processor acts as a "master" and the remaining processors serve as "slaves".
-  - The "master" supervises the "slaves", and the "slaves" take care of individual tasks.
-##### Clustered Systems
-- Use multiple CPUs to accomplish computational work.
-- Two or more individual systems are coupled together.
-- Can be structured symmetrically or asymmetrically.
 #### Parts of a CPU
 <p align="center">
   <img src="https://github.com/Kakamotobi/Learned/blob/main/Computer%20Science/refImg/CPU.png" alt="CPU" width="60%" />